By John Linn, Co-Founder, Bella FSM

 Rackspace takes support one step further by sharing its expertise in helping us figure out and pinpoint issues in our software and our development or glitches in our software or in Tomcat – whether it has to do with Rackspace infrastructure or not.

-I truly look at Rackspace as an extension of my IT department.
+I truly see Rackspace as an extension of my IT department.